In Northern Ontario, an Indigenous pupil finds hope for success with a coach in her corner

 Mr. Monteith promises the graduating classes that follow will look different.
 Before introducing the graduation coach program, the board had tried other strategies, including summer programs to help students earn credits and engage them in learning.
 Nothing worked.

 “You can run all the programs you want, you can get kids involved in youth drop-in centres.
 That doesn’t give kids hope,” Mr. Monteith says.
-“They’ve got a see a value in themselves.
-They’ve got to see an outcome,” Mr. Monteith said.
+“They’ve got to see a value in themselves.
+They’ve got to see an outcome.”

 So when he heard about a graduation coach program that the Catholic school district in Edmonton was experimenting with, he was eager to try it.
 His district introduced the initiative three years ago at Dryden High School (it expanded the program in subsequent years in Kenora and Sioux Lookout; a fourth high school will introduce it this fall), paying for it with public funds earmarked for special programming for student success and some of the board’s operational budget.